How to Craft a Winning Referral Marketing Strategy

 Referral marketing is a touchy subject for many entrepreneurs running small-to-medium-sized companies.
 Most business owners prefer to focus on delivering excellent service or high-quality products with the hopes it will lead to a word-of-mouth referral and an influx of customers.

 It's time to break the misconceptions about referral marketing.
 You don't have to sit and wait until someone spreads the good word about your business.
 In fact, you can make it an active part of your marketing strategy.
-So in this blog, I'm going to show you how to do that.
+I'm going to show you how to do just that.

-Simply put, referral marketing is when you get your customers to recommend your products and services to their friends and families.
+Referral marketing is the act of asking your customers to recommend your products or services to their friends and families.

 Most resources will tell you that referral marketing is also known as word-of-mouth marketing, but each has distinct differences.